kris-ellery/web-starter-kit-gulp/README.md

 ### Images

-Optimize and copy images to `./build/images`.
+Copy images to `./build/images`.
+As a personal preference Web Starter Kit doesn't use automated image optimization.
+It is strongly recommended to use services like [TinyPNG](https://tinypng.com/) and [TinyJPG](https://tinyjpg.com/) to optimize images manually.

 Run: `gulp images`